A Bad Ticker....

 "How tight does that box get?" he asked.

-“Tighter the farther we go,” she replied.
-“The longer we stay at warp, the more the mismatch builds.
-You won’t see alarms right away.
-You’ll see little things.
-Navigation corrections lagging.
-Power draws spiking where they shouldn’t.
-Then one day the core decides it’s had enough.”
+"Tighter the farther we go," she said.
+"The longer we stay at warp the more the mismatch builds up.
+You won't see alarms right away, you'll see little things first.
+Navigation corrections lagging, power draws spiking where they shouldn't.
+Then one day the core decides it's had enough of it."

-Zedd turned slightly, eyes drifting toward the viewport.
+Zedd turned slightly and looked out the viewport.
 New Ferenginar rolled beneath them, all bright lights and busy lanes.

 "And locally?" he asked.

-“We can manage,” she said.
-“Short hops.
-Careful routing.
-But the computer’s limits mean we don’t get much warning if conditions change.
-Bad plasma weather, unexpected mass shadows, anything that forces recalculation.
-We react late, and late reactions cost margin.”
+"We can manage," she said.
+"Short hops, careful routing.
+But the computer's limits mean we don't get much warning if conditions change.
+Bad plasma weather, unexpected mass shadows, anything that forces a recalculation.
+We react late and late reactions cost margin."

 He exhaled slowly.
 "So we're boxed in by two systems that are barely tolerating each other."

-“Yes,” she said.
-“And both problems point to the same fix.
-Better control of the core, or a computer that can keep up with it.
-Ideally both.”
+"Yes," she said.
+"And both problems point to the same fix.
+Better control of the core or a computer that can actually keep up with it.
+Ideally both."

 "And neither is easy to come by."

-Mei-Lin nodded.
-“That’s where it gets uncomfortable.
-I’ve been watching the traffic and supply channels since I came aboard.
-Nobody’s advertising those parts.
-Nobody’s even complaining about not having them.
-It’s like they vanished without leaving a ripple.”
+Mei-Lin nodded at that.
+"That's where it gets uncomfortable.
+I've been watching the traffic and supply channels since I came aboard and nobody's advertising those parts.
+Nobody's even complaining about not having them, which is the part that bothers me.
+It's like they vanished without leaving a ripple."

 Zedd looked back at her.
 "That doesn't sit right."

-“No,” she agreed.
-“When shortages happen naturally, people talk.
-They argue.
-They lie badly.
-This feels cleaner than that.”
+"No it doesn't," she agreed.
+"When shortages happen naturally people talk about it.
+They argue, they lie badly about what they have.
+This feels cleaner than that."

 "If we stay close," Zedd said, "we're safe."